sst/guide/_chapters/deploy-the-apis.md

   notes-app-api-prod-delete
 ```

-This has a list of the endpoints of the APIs that were created.
+This has a list of the API endpoints that were created.
 Make a note of these endpoints as we are going to use them later while creating our frontend.
 Also make a note of the region and the id in these endpoints, we are going to use them in the coming chapters.
 In our case, `us-east-1` is our API Gateway Region and `ly55wbovq4` is our API Gateway ID.

 <!--
 ### Deploy a Single Function